 A quarterly financial report allows the CEO/General Manager and the Board of Trustees (BOT) to monitor actual performance.
 This report is used to determine adjustments to the budget.
 The budget may be adjusted after periodic reviews, but is normally limited to interdepartmental transfers rather than an increase to the overall appropriation level.
 The CEO/General Manager has the authority to transfer appropriations within departments, which are reported to the Trustees within 30 days.
-Any increase to the Authority to transfer approval.
+Any increase to the Authority's total operating budget requires BOT approval.

 The CEO/General Manager also has the authority to upgrade or reclassify staff positions.
-Positions may be reallocated between departments and divisions, providing the overall division staffing level remains at the level approved by the BOT.
+Positions may be reallocated between departments and divisions, providing the overall staffing level remain at the level approved by the BOT.
 This allows the CEO/General Manager flexibility in making staff decisions.